Madonna di Campiglio ski resort is glamorous and luxurious. Go skiing in Madonna di Campiglio to enjoy 150km of varied pistes.

 Black Runs: 22km

 Known as the Pearl of the Dolomites, Madonna di Campiglio offers an extensive ski area with access to Cinque Laghi, Spinale, Pradalago and Pinzolo areas.
-With 150km of varied terrain, at an elevation of up to 2,505m and a highly-rated interconnected lift system available, it is no wonder the resort is hugely popular.
+With over 150km of varied terrain, at an elevation of up to 2,505m and a highly-rated interconnected lift system available, it is no wonder the resort is hugely popular.
 There is a vast snowmaking system meaning skiing is always accessible.

 The vast ski area of Madonna di Campiglio means there is something for everyone.
 Beginners and intermediates can enjoy long blues and good progression runs are available.
 For advanced intermediates and experts, there are numerous blacks as well as off-piste areas and racing runs.
 The long sweeping black slope, Spinale Direttissima, is perfect for those wanting a challenge.
 Cross-country routes and night-skiing are also available in this resort.